‘L&HH’ Tara Wallace Shows Off Major Weight Loss: See Her Makeover

 Tara Wallace worked hard for her post-baby body and the reveal was incredible!
 The ‘L&HH’ star shut down the haters in a sexy dress on a night out in NYC.
 You’ll be amazed by her transformation!

-Tara Wallace showed off her fabulous post-baby body while out on the town at Jimmy’s Grand Cafe in New York City!
-The 34 year-old looked like she was having a great time with her on-and-off again partner Peter Gunz as they celebrated his son Corey‘s 30th birthday on Thursday, June 22.
+Tara Wallace showed off her fabulous post-baby body while out on the town at Jimmy’s NYC!
+The 34 year-old looked like she was having a great time with her on-and-off again partner Peter Gunz as they celebrated his son Cory‘s 30th birthday on Thursday, June 22.
 The Love & Hip Hop star looked stunning in a tight black dress with straps that criss-crossed her shoulders.
 Tara totally flaunted her toned legs and sexy cleavage.
 She gave birth to her third son Gunner Ethan Pankey in Feb.
 2016 and took her time so she could lose the baby weight on her own terms.

 Tara didn’t let the rumors that she was expecting again after Gunner was born phase her at all!
 “Women need to be okay if that [weight loss] doesn’t happen, that’s just not their body type.
 It is okay to have to take your time and it’s okay to have your little pouch,” she told VH1 in March.
 Tara revealed that she had tried to get in shape in time for filming the seventh season of Love & Hip Hop, but it just wasn’t happening.
 “I didn’t want to be fat and it just wasn’t going anywhere.
 I was hungry, I was nursing, it was just too much,” she said.